DinkydauSet/ExploreFractals/README.md

 ### Compiling the code

 The only file that needs to be compiled is ExploreFractals.cpp.
+As of version 9, the program needs to be linked to the Nana GUI library.
+More information: https://github.com/DinkydauSet/ExploreFractals/releases/tag/9.0

 To compile with GCC:

-> g++ ExploreFractals.cpp -std=c++17 -s -static -m64 -O2 -ffast-math -lgdi32 -lcomdlg32 -D NDEBUG -o ExploreFractals.exe
+> g++ ExploreFractals.cpp -std=c++17 -s -static -m64 -O2 -ffast-math -I. -L. -lnana -lgdi32 -lcomdlg32 -D NDEBUG -o ExploreFractals.exe

 More information about compiling with GCC: https://github.com/DinkydauSet/ExploreFractals/wiki/Compiling-with-GCC